- Bullying facts

-- Bullying is defined as physical or verbal aggression that is repeated over a period of time and involves an imbalance of power.
+- The definition of bullying is physical or verbal aggression that is repeated over a period and, in contrast to meanness, involves an imbalance of power.

-- Twenty eight percent of students from grades six through 12 have either been the victim of bullying.
+- Twenty eight percent of young people from grades six through 12 have been the victim of bullying.

 - Teachers often underestimate how much bullying is occurring at their schools.

-- Parents tend to be aware their child is being bullied only about half the time.
+- Parents are aware their child is being bullied only about half the time.

-- Bullies have been found to have rather high self-esteem and to be social climbers.
+- Contrary to popular belief, bullies who have never been bullied themselves often have been found to have rather high self-esteem and to be social climbers.